What is ME’scope?

-A set of ODS data was taken while the fan was running, using a 2-channel analyzer with a tachometer signal.
+A set of ODS analysis software data was taken while the fan was running, using a 2-channel analyzer with a tachometer signal.
 A set of Peak & Phase data at the operating speed of the motor was acquired.
 The animated ODS showed that the base of the motor at the end opposite the belt was moving out of phase with the motor.
 Removing some paint from the base of the motor revealed a previously undetected crack in the motor mount.
 After repairing the crack, the fan was re-balanced and the severe vibration and noise problem was solved.

 Visual ODS™ Features: